loliverhennigh/latnet/README.md

 ./setup_sailfish.sh
 `

 There are multiple forks of Sailfish and this version was tested with Python 2.7 and a GTX 1080 GPU with CUDA 8.0.
-We will test with CUDA 9.0 soon.
+We tested on CUDA 9.0 and there appear to be no problems.

 ## Train Network

-To run the network reported in the original paper, move to the example directory and run
+To run the network reported in the original paper, move to the `example/channel` directory and run

 `
 python standard_network_trainer.py